California’s star fruit is in season now, just in time to become guacamole for your Super Bowl party!

 Californians are lucky to have great avocados available nearly nine months out of the year.
-For the three months of the year when Californian avocados aren’t available, Chilean avocadoes are an acceptable substitute.
-Although they can be quite good, transportation logistics sometimes work against them, interfering with flavor, texture and color…perhaps we’re a bit biased, but nothing beats a California-grown avocado!
+For the three months of the year when Californian avocados aren’t available, Chilean avocados are an acceptable substitute.
+Although they can be quite good, transportation logistics sometimes work against them, interfering with flavor, texture and color…perhaps we’re a bit biased, but nothing beats a California grown avocado!

 Southern California is optimally suited for growing avocados.
 Plus, California avocados have another advantage in that they are picked from the tree, packed immediately, and arrive in the stores within one to two days, unlike the imported varieties.
 Florida avocados, which are the domestic alternative, are larger but less flavorful than the Californian and can be less ripe than what comes from our own backyards.

 Sigona’s always has ripe avocados available for our customers (look for the orange Ripe stickers!).
 We have natural atmosphere rooms that ripen our avocados to perfection.
 These fully ripe avocados have a dark green color when ripe, will be oval-shaped, and feel slightly heavy for their size.
 Once ripe, the fruit can be refrigerated until it is eaten, but not for more than two or three days.

 We’re happy to announce that California Hass avocados are in now and just in time for the Super Bowl (Feb.
 4).
 Super Bowl weekend causes a surge in avocado sales unmatched by any other holiday or event.
 We are lucky that the game this year coincides with the beginning of the California avocado season!